celikkoseoglu/celikk-personal-website-nextjs/_posts/personalWebsite.md

 ---
+title:
-seoTitle: "CK - Personal Website - This Time with React"
+  page: "CK - Personal Website - This Time with React"
+  post: "Personal Website - This Time with React"
 description: "There is no programming pill.
 It takes time."
 date: "2020-01-31T00:00:00.000ZZ"
 cover: